coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/09.field_dependency/item.md

 ```

 <div class="notices blue">
-IF (bill country starts with "A") SET paymentcategory to infrastructure and make it readonly ELSE make paymentcategory editable
+IF (bill country starts with "A") SET the paymentcategory field to `infrastructure` and make it read-only ELSE make the paymentcategory field editable
 </div>

 ```xml